phelps-matthew/FeatherMap/README.md

 ## What is Structured Multi-Hashing?
 There are two main concepts behind structured multi-hashing.
-The first concept is to take the weights of each *layer*, unfold them, and tile them into a single square  matrix.
+The first concept is to take the weights of each *layer*, flatten them, and tile them into a single square  matrix.
 This *global weight matrix* represents the weights of the entire network.
 <p align="center"> <img src="/references/smh_1.png"  width="550"> </p>
 The second concept is purely linear algebra and it is the understanding that if we take a pair of columns and matrix-multiply them by a pair of rows, we obtain a square matrix.
 <p align="center"> <img src="/references/smh_2.png"  width="550"> </p>